 After seeing Bill, I felt reinvigorated.
 Seeing that friendly face, and knowing that he believed in me, kept me going.

-When we work with members as part of the Train with Runner’s World+ program, we help them train for races and accomplish their goals.
+How to Start Running Train with Runner’s World+ program, we help them train for races and accomplish their goals.
 But we also get to build an incredible community of runners that supports each other and gets us through those really tough days.

-CA Notice at Collection invite Runner’s World+ members to apply to train with us for races, like the New York City Marathon or the Cherry Blossom 10-Miler.
+Lightweight Running Shoes invite Runner’s World+ members to apply to train with us for races, like the New York City Marathon or the Cherry Blossom 10-Miler.
 The selected members get access to personalized race training, a virtual community to train with, our editors, and guidance to run your best and strongest race.
 If you want to be a part of this amazing Train with community, sign up to be a Runner’s World+ member, and look for future Train with announcements in our member newsletter.